The Foundational Five | The 5 Supplements For Every Body

 Since the manufacturer orders vitamin D, not vitamin D plus lactose, the label only shows the raw material that was included.
 For those who have lactose intolerance, they can end up scratching their heads, wondering why they’ve eliminated dairy but still have gas, diarrhea, or upset stomachs.

-The vitamin D we produce isn’t diluted with lactose, so you’re good there.
+The vitamin D we use in our supplements isn’t diluted with lactose, so you’re good there.
 Just beware of the cheap stuff found in stores.

 To maintain optimal vitamin D levels, the Vitamin D Council makes the following recommendations: